Why Being in Nature Will Benefit Your Mental Health

 Once you get into a routine of walking every day, it starts becoming a habit.
 You’ll have more energy, better focus and concentration, and all of a sudden it’ll be a part of everyday life.
 A way of life, even.

 One of the hardest things to overcome with mental health is a lack of confidence.
-Just taking the simple steps of going for a walk or a bike ride is a sure-fire way of starting out on the path toward feeling better within yourself.
+Just taking the simple steps of going for a walk or a bike ride and reconnecting with nature is a sure-fire way of starting out on the path toward feeling better within yourself.

 Claire Copeman sitting on a rock on Crib Goch feeling good about her achievements